propavingk/LamportLens/CONTRIBUTING.md

   `samples/broken-lines.jsonl` or an in-memory record; a new arithmetic rule needs an anchor value computed by hand in both test suites.
-- Re-run the CLI and the verifier after a change, and paste the real output
+- Re-run the CLI and the verifier after a change, and paste the real output into the pull request description if the report shape changed.
+- Keep the report deterministic.
+If an output byte depends on wall-clock time, unsorted map iteration, or randomness, it is a bug.
+- Line-oriented output.
+New sections start with a label line and use two spaces of indentation, matching the existing report.